Book a Japan autumn by train – browse the full suite of Japan Rail Passes, here.

 Euromed is Renfe's high-speed service that travels along the Mediterranean coast.
 Able to travel at 155 mph (250 km/h), Euromed trains run on the Barcelona – Tarragona – Castellón – Valencia – Alicante route - also known as the "Mediterranean Corridor".
 With a frequency of up to 12 daily trips between these cities, Euromed trains offer two classes on board – Turista (Second Class) and Preferente (First Class).
 Designed by Talgo, the trains that run between Barcelona and Alicante offer 63 seats in Preferente and 236 in Turista, with 11 carriages (including a food carriage) and two locomotives, which allows them to travel in both directions.

-Cheap train tickets from Barcelona-Clot-Arago to Alicante Terminal
+How do I find cheap train tickets from Barcelona-Clot-Arago to Alicante Terminal?

 For specific information about how to get your hands on cheap tickets, check out our European train tickets hub.